mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 }
 ```

-This is useful for complex structures if we want to save time/space by passing a reference to the structure instead of passing the entire structure
+This is useful for complex structures if we want to save time/space by passing a reference to the structure instead of passing the entire structure.

 ```cpp
 struct person {